Random search in fluid flow aided by chemotaxis: General Set Up and Numerical Scheme

 There are two less standard aspects in the simulation of the system \eqref{SDE_full}.
 The first aspect is approximating the shear flow advection, and the second is calculating the aggregation towards the chemoattractant.

 For the first issue, we take $u(y) = \sin (2\pi (y-L/2)/L);$ recall that the target is located at $y=L/2,$ so the fluid flow can be thought of as taken relative to the target (Figure \ref{fig:shear}).
 For very large amplitudes of $A$ (specifically we took $800$ as threshold in the simulation), we saturate the value of the shear replacing $Au(Y_t)$ with $800 \frac{Au(Y_t)}{|Au(Y_t)|}$ if $|Au(Y_t)|>800.$ We do this in order not to take the time step excessively small.
 We ran several simulations to check that this cutoff procedure does not affect the expected hit time.
-From our experiments, it appears that only the structure of $u$ near the target (mostly just the shear rate) meaningfully affects the result, and the cutoff only applies some distance away from the target.
+From our experiments, it appears that only the structure of $u$ near the target (basically just the shear rate) meaningfully affects the result.

 Next, we calculate the chemoattractant distribution $c$, which in turn determines the aggregation.
 The standard finite difference method is applied.
-We use the five-point stencil method to approximate the Laplacian and the central difference method to discretize the advection $Au(y)\partial_x c$.

-Finally, the Euler-Maruyama method is applied to simulate the SDE \eqref{EQ:SDE}.
-It is rare for the particle to land on the grid points on which we have the explicit chemoattractant density.
-We use the cubic spline interpolation with nearby points to obtain the chemoattractant density profile near the particle's current location.
-Then we numerically calculate chemical gradient $\nabla c$ at the particle's location using centered differences.
+We use the five-point stencil method to approximate the Laplacian and the central difference method to discretize the advection $Au(y)\partial_x c$. { By inverting the linear system corresponding to the discretized elliptic PDE satisfied by the chemical density, we obtain the numerical value of $c$ on the grid points.
+The numerical chemical gradient can be obtained through standard finite difference.
+However, interpolation is needed to determine the chemical gradient on the point away from the grid point.
+The explicit scheme is as follows.
+For a fixed position $(x_0,y_0)$, we first identify $36(= 6 \times 6)$ grid points in its neighborhood.
+Then we apply the cubic spline interpolation to determine the gradient value at the point $(x_0,y_0)$.} Finally, the Euler-Maruyama method is applied to simulate the SDE \eqref{EQ:SDE}.

 In Figure \ref{Fig:chemo_concentration}, we illustrate that as the shear rate increases, the distribution of the chemical, as expected, gets stretched in the horizontal direction.
 In Figure \ref{Fig:Chemical_gradient}, we plot the chemical gradient vector.